quotient-im/libQuotient/CONTRIBUTING.md

   to check for the test outcome and complete the test (be mindful that `FINISH_TEST` always `return`s, not only in case of error).
-ALL (even failing) branches should conclude with a `FINISH_TEST` (or `FAIL_TEST` that is a shortcut for a failing `FINISH_TEST`) invocation, unless you intend to have a "DID NOT FINISH" message in the logs in certain conditions.
+ALL (even failing) branches should conclude with a `FINISH_TEST` (or `FAIL_TEST` that is a shortcut for a failing `FINISH_TEST`) invocation, unless you want the test to fail with a "DID NOT FINISH" message in the logs under certain conditions.

 The `TestManager` class sets up some basic test fixture to help you with testing;
 notably, the tests can rely on having an initialised `Room` object with loaded